 As a life-long Beatles fan with a rather large collection of Beatles memorabilia in hand and/or locked away in storage I do have one regret.
 I was too young to ever experience The Beatles LIVE and in concert.
 It wasn't until I turned 49 years of age that I realized a boyhood dream when I attended a Paul McCartney concert at the Hollywood Bowl.

 Luckily for Beatles fans like myself we do have some incredible “tribute” acts that tour the country and the world.
 Right here in Southern California we are privileged to have more than one tribute act geared towards honoring those lads from that far off land called Liverpool England.
 The most famous of those tribute acts originated here in Los Angeles back in 1997.
 The Fab Four have toured the country and the world.
-They are considered by many to be THE most faithful and talent tribute band of their type to ever grace a stage.
+They are considered by many to be THE most faithful and talented tribute band of their type to ever grace a stage.
 The band members have changed over the years but today are headlined by it's founding member Ron McNeil as John Lennon, Ardavan Sarraf as Paul McCartney, Erik Fidel as Ringo Starr and the only true Liverpudlian in the band, Gavin Pring as George Harrison.

 Saturday night on Feb 22, 2014 The Fab Four played the beautifully restored Art Deco Saban Theater in Beverly Hills.
 I have only experienced the Fab Four on one other occasion but as before they did not disappoint their very enthusiastic crowd.
 As a Live Band these four talented musicians are spot on with their playing and singing those very familiar Beatles harmonies.
 Probably more important than all of that, they are four very nice guys.